Sharvenium/ghost-site-ARCHIVE/books/index.md

 # List of all the books I have read (110+)
 Still missing a few from when I was in primary school but slowly adding in stuff.
 The books at the top are the books that I have read recently/ am reading now.

 Also if you are reading this, you probably have read lots of books.
-I suggest you to also have a favourite books page and a list of all the books that you have ever read.
+I suggest you to also have a favourite books page and a list of all the books that you have ever read even if it is just a couple of pages.
 Although it might take a while, it will be cool 😎.
 Here are some cool people that do this.

 - [Derek Siver's Book Notes](https://sive.rs/book)
 - [Sahil Lavingia's Recommended Books](https://www.notion.so/Sahil-s-Recommended-Books-11f285f4bba6471f9d2cd19dd7c1f4d1)